+Have you ever wondered why textbooks show rounding with number lines?
 For some kids, rounding numbers is tricky and confusing.
 This can be hard for us to understand because rounding makes sense to us.
 Because of this, teachers have over-relied on tricks and chants to teach this skill.
 However, rounding with number lines is easy.

-Why I Use Number Lines
+Why I teach rounding with Number Lines

 Number lines…